Extravaganza is Dead, Long live Minimalism: Designing a Clean Layout

-When it comes to building your own website, layout minimalism is a useful approach to keep in mind.
-First build the structure- with clean lines and a good use of white space.
-Once you have your clearly built interface Layout you can then incorporate your personal design concept.
+When it comes to learning how to design a website in a minimalist style, a website layout that embraces minimalism is a useful approach to keep in mind.
+First build the structure – with clean lines and a good use of white space.
+Once you have your clearly built interface layout you can then incorporate your personal design concept.

 Remember that creating a website isn’t always about fancy techniques, too much sparkle and flashes can create a chaotic messy feeling and distract the eye.